Bayes Calculations from Quantile Implied Likelihood: Quantile Implied Likelihood (QIL) for Bayesian Inference

-It then follows that for multivariate iid observations, the QIL is still given by (\ref{QILiid}), with $\chi_{d}^{2}$ distributed pivotal statistic (\ref{Pivotal})-(\ref{iidPivotalDist}), and the direct connections between pivotal inference, the confidence distribution, and hypothesis testing of $H_{0}:F=F_{\boldsymbol{\theta}}$ (vs. $H_{1}:F\neq F_{\boldsymbol{\theta}}$) still remain.
-For the multivariate setting, such a test is sensitive to location or dispersion departures from $F_{\boldsymbol{\theta}}$ (Liu \&\ Singh, 1993).
-Also, by extension, for multivariate non-iid observations in $K$\ groups, the QIL\ is still given by the composite likelihood (\ref{QILnoniid}), with corresponding pivotal statistics (\ref{noniidPivotal}).
+It then follows that for multivariate iid observations, the QIL is still given by (\ref{QILiid}), with $\chi_{d}^{2}$ distributed pivotal statistic (\ref{Pivotal}).
+Then the direct connections between the confidence distribution and hypothesis testing of $H_{0}:F=F_{\boldsymbol{\theta}}$ (vs. $H_{1}:F\neq F_{\boldsymbol{\theta}}$) still remain.
+For the multivariate setting, such a test is sensitive to location or dispersion departures from $F_{\boldsymbol{\theta}}$ \citep{LiuSingh93} .
+Also, by extension, for multivariate non-iid observations in $K$\ groups, the QIL\ is still given by the likelihood (\ref{QILnoniid}) with corresponding pivotal quantities (\ref{noniidPivotal}).